Some links in this post may be affiliate links

 Regularly clean the leaves with a damp soft cloth to get rid of dust as well as discourage pest infestations.
 Ensure that there is good air circulation to prevent fungal infestations.

-Do not feed during the cold season as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.
+Feed Ivy Geranium every 2 weeks during the growing season with a phosphorus-rich, water-soluble fertilizer to boost blooming and healthy growth of the plant.
+Do not feed in the cold season as growth is minimal at this time and feeding the plant at this time can lead to fertilizer burn and death of the plant.

 The best soil for Ivy Geranium should be rich in organic matter to provide the required nutrients and at a neutral to alkaline PH for the optimum growth of the plant.
+Well-drained, all purpose soil is recommended to avoid getting soggy soil which can lead to root-rot.

 Repot Ivy Geranium at the beginning of spring only when it becomes extremely pot-bound as it blooms best when slightly pot-bound.
 Do not repot a plant that is in flower as it can shorten the flowering period.